Wow. Just think about the implications.

 One of the best ways to save money on a term life policy is to buy it when you are healthy.
 Life insurance companies will assign you to one of several risk groups, or rating classes, based on various types of information they gather through underwriting.
 And the difference in cost between the best rating class and the second best class could be up to 20-25 percent.

 Perhaps the most significant factors a company considers is your current health.
 In Walt’s case, he likely could have qualified for a good rating class (Preferred or better) before his cancer diagnosis.
 After the diagnosis, however, his application would have been declined entirely as insurance companies simply don’t offer coverage during treatment.

 Having lung cancer – or any cancer for that matter – is not an automatic decline for life.

-The irony here is Walt may have actually qualified for coverage after successful treatment, no signs of recurrence and positive results from follow up appointments with his doctor.
+The irony here is Walt may have qualified for coverage after successful treatment, no signs of recurrence and positive results from follow-up appointments with his doctor.
 Many people do in fact secure coverage after cancer treatment.
 But if you’re familiar with the show, you know he never believed he would survive.
-Hence the sole purpose for “breaking bad.”
+Hence the reason he began “breaking bad.”